Put a Skilled and Trial-Proven Attorney in Your Corner

 A person who has been designated as an HTO may still be able to retain his or her driving privileges.
 A criminal defense lawyer can review the convictions that caused the alleged offender to be labeled as an HTO and possible file a motion to vacate one of the convictions.

-In such cases, alleged offender only have a limited amount of time to file certain motions.
+In such cases, the alleged offender will have a limited amount of time to file the necessary motions.
 State law only allows people 30 days to file motions to withdraw pleas, 60 days to file motions to reduce or correct sentences, and two years to claim ineffective assistance of counsel when people were not advised that their licenses would be suspended or revoked because of HTO status.

 Alleged offenders can also request administrative hearings with the Florida DHSMV to challenge the validity of suspensions or revocations.
 If a lower court or agency errs in its review of a case, these people may also have appeal options.

-State law does allow for people with HTO statuses to apply for hardship licenses through the Administrative Review Office that allow them to drive to and from work.
+State law does allow individuals with HTO statuses to apply for hardship licenses through the Administrative Review Office that allows them to drive to and from work.
 Such hardship licenses, however, are not available to alleged offenders during the first year of their revocations or suspensions.

-Florida DHSMV — On this website, you can find all kinds of information about driver’s licenses.
-You can review the current status of your driver license and learn how to purchase your own driver record.
+- FLHSMV — On the Florida Highway Safety and Motor Vehicles website, you can find all kinds of information about driver’s licenses.
+You can review the status of your driver license and learn how to purchase your own driver record.
 You can also review the fee schedule and find answers to frequently asked questions about driver records.

-If you have been designated in South Florida as an HTO, it is in your best interest to seek legal representation as soon as possible.
-The Hoffman Firm defends individuals in Key Biscayne, Hialeah, Opa-locka, North Miami, Doral, Miami Beach, and many surrounding areas of Miami-Dade County.
+If you were designated as an HTO in Florida, it is in your best interest to seek legal representation as soon as possible.
+The Hoffman Firm defends individuals in Miami and Fort Lauderdale, and we are committed to finding the best possible legal solution for our clients.